aabbtree77/towards-a-better-go/README.md

 It starts to care about safety only after you ask it.
 Null-safety may exist in the language, but it is not guaranteed to appear in the code.
 Python3 and Go are even worse safety-wise.

-I am surprised ChatGPT groks pointers and the borrow checker.
-These are so fragile syntactically.
-There must be a lot of Go and Rust codes out there, on par with Js/Python.
+Note that ChatGPT groks pointers and the borrow checker despite that these are so fragile syntactically.
+There must be a lot of Go and Rust codes out there to learn from.

 ### Clojure, Starlark-Go, F#